SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

     >>> traj.parameters.street.nzebras
     4

-Here comes also the concept of *fast access* instead of the parameter object you directly access the *data* value 4.
+Here comes also the concept of *fast access*.
+Instead of the parameter object you directly access the *data* value 4.
 Whether or not you want fast access is determined by the value of `v_fast_access` (default is True):